FOSSforlife/writings/simplicity.md

 ### Ableton Live

 Ableton Live, colloquially referred to as Ableton, is the best software for making music.
 There are other DAWs and musicmaking tools that are technically more modular and powerful, but Ableton strikes a perfect balance between speed, flexibility, and polish, and its intuitive interface design facilitates brainstorming, jamming, composing, and producing.
 Even while dipping my toes into Bitwig every now and then, I always come back to Ableton because it makes the most sense to me and lets me get stuff done.
+Every UI element is in a logical place.
+It's _simple_, yet powerful.
 I just wish there was a Linux version so that I could use it on some of my other machines.